FlorGermano/recruitment-lead-data-manager/README.md

 - `score`: column to store the model's output for that asset
 - `industry`: column to store the asset's industry
 - `percentile`: the updated version of the scores percentile following the indications in the previous section.
 - `update_iteration`: the iteration number at which this value is updated.

-For example: first percentile update will happen
+#### Example
+The value at `updated_iteration` helps to tag the iteration at which the `percentile` score was updated.
+For example, when *batch_4* is loaded, the percentiles will be computed using the industry scores from *batches batch_2, batch_3 and batch_4* and the iteration value will be 4 (iteration 0 happens at initialization with *batch_0*).

 ### Delivery